Section 4. Code of Student Conduct

 - The obligation to respect the environment of Boston College, which includes respect for the physical features of the campus and its facilities as well as the special needs of an institution of learning, such as quiet and privacy.

 - The obligation to provide proper identification when requested to do so by a representative of the University.
 All students are expected to carry their Boston College identification card at all times and to produce it when requested.
-ID cards may be electronically scanned by a University official to confirm a student’s status.
+ID cards may be electronically verified by a University official to confirm a student’s status.

 - The responsibility to respect the values and traditions of Boston College as a Jesuit, Catholic institution.